-In Octopussy, Bond goes out in India wearing a 1-button, peak-lapel, ivory dinner jacket.
-The dinner jacket is made of linen in a slight off-white.
-It has double vents, jetted pocket and 3-button cuffs.
+In Octopussy, Bond goes out in India wearing a button one, peak-lapel, ivory dinner jacket made by Douglas Hayward.
+The dinner jacket is made of linen in a slight off-white, which wears comfortably in India.
+It has double vents, jetted pocket and three-button cuffs.
 The buttons are made of white mother of pearl.
 The shoulders are narrow, softly padded and have a roped sleevehead.
 The peak lapels are fairly narrow.
-The button stance is low but it’s no lower than on Roger Moore’s 2-button jackets from this era.
+The button stance is low but it’s no lower than on Roger Moore’s button two jackets from this era.

 With the dinner jacket and trousers, Bond wears a black satin bow tie and black patent leather slip-ons.
 Bond unfortunately gets a knife stuck in his dinner jacket below the breast-pocket welt, however Q-Branch magically reweaves the large hole so Bond can wear his dinner jacket again for dinner that night.